Delhi: 1 nabbed in possession of 625 kg of firecrackers

 The police have promised to continue further investigation into the matter in order to trace the source of the recovered firecrackers and explosive items.

-Apart from the above seizure, 11.1 kg firecrackers have also been seized in Sabzi Mandi area and 7.9 kgs from Burari area.
+Apart from the above seizure, 11.1 kg firecrackers were seized in Sabzi Mandi area and 7.9 kgs from Burari area.

 The Supreme Court on October 23 had stated in its guidelines that only firecrackers with reduced emission (improved crackers) and green crackers and Safe Water and Air Sprinklers (SWAS) would be sold and manufactured.

 The manufacture, sale, and use of joined crackers (series crackers or laris), the court said, were banned as they equally contribute to the air, noise and solid waste pollution.
-In addition, people would be allowed to burn crackers only within the stipulated time of 8 pm to 10 pm this year, it added.
+It added that those crackers which have already been produced and do not fulfill the permissible conditions would not be sold in Delhi and NCR.

 RECOMMENDED FOR YOU